Albatrauz/supple-css/lib/composition/layout/README.md

 * `.c-layout--reverse`: reverse all cells in order
 * `.c-layout--fill`: evenly distribute space amongst all child cells
 * `.c-layout--fit`: fit all cells to their content
-* `.c-layout--equal-block-size`: All cells match the size of tallest cell in a row on the block axis
+* `.c-layout--stretch`: All cells match the size of tallest cell in a row on the block axis
 * `.c-layout--gap-base`: adds a base gutter between cells

 **On the `.c-layout__cell` element**